pattonsgirl/CEG2350/docs/Labs/Lab01/Instructions.md

 **Before you begin** peruse these [Instructions to create a GitHub profile README](https://docs.github.com/en/get-started/start-your-journey/setting-up-your-profile#adding-a-profile-readme)

-1. Create a new public GitHub Repository, owned by you, named `your_github_username`
+1. Create a new public GitHub Repository, owned by you, named your GITHUB username.
 2. Use this repository to create a **profile README**.
 Clone this repository to your system and create / edit `README.md`.
 3. Your profile (the `README.md` file) must include:
    - your name